AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 ### ensure_workspace_clone

 Ensure there is a persistent local clone for a repo/ref.
 All workspace commands (`run_command`, `run_tests`, `run_lint_suite`, `run_quality_suite`) operate on this clone.

+### cache_files

+Fetch one or more files and persist them in the server-side cache so assistants can recall the content without re-fetching from GitHub.
+Cached entries survive across tool calls until evicted by entry or byte limits; use `refresh=true` to force a refetch.

+### get_cached_files

+Return cached file entries for a repo/ref and list which requested paths are missing from the cache.
+Use this to quickly rehydrate context without hitting the GitHub API again.

 ### fetch_files